emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 Beyond the distraction-free time and minimized time slippage, there’s also the motivation derived from knowing you’re crushing the day.
 It’s cringy but true.
 Don’t knock it ‘til you try it 😉

 I’m generally in bed around 9pm and wake up at 5am, snoozing to between 5:10 and 5:20 (though sometimes much longer).
-I tried pulling a [Bob Iger](https://en.wikipedia.org/wiki/Bob_Iger) and waking up at 4:45am, but I couldn’t swing it.
+I tried pulling a [Bob Iger](https://en.wikipedia.org/wiki/Bob_Iger){:target="_blank"} and waking up at 4:45am, but I couldn’t swing it.
 He’s a machine!

 One caveat: I fully acknowledge that I am a morning person through and through.
 Some people aren’t and do their best work late into the night.
 Waking up early isn’t for everyone.
-It’s more important to structure your workday around your peak mental hours rather than arbitrarily waking up early simply because its associated with being productive.
+It’s more important to structure your workday around your peak mental hours rather than arbitrarily waking up early simply because it's associated with being productive.

-## ⚡ Adopting [Notion](https://www.notion.so/) to organize my life
+## ⚡ Adopting [Notion](https://www.notion.so/){:target="_blank"} to organize my life

 This is a BIG one.
 I’m constantly surprised by the number of people who haven’t heard of Notion, despite it being a massively successful software startup.